 Hands down, when it comes to wooden floors, it is easy to see what so many people find in them.
-Wooden floors are very, very beautiful, charming and have their own character that adds a lot of benefits to whether the interior style you might be a fan of.
+Wooden floors are very, very beautiful, charming and have their own character that adds a lot of benefits to the interior style you might be a fan of.
 In addition, wood is a natural and very durable, hard-wearing and long-lasting material that is easy to maintain in good condition.
 Since wood floors are rated so highly in our and everyone else’s ratings, we start to wonder where is the catch!
 What can possibly go wrong with wooden flooring and make you regret your choice?

 Well, nothing really, there is no need to be suspicious, just let things be and enjoy your wooden floor the rest of the time.
 However, you still need to consider the fact that, unlike some other flooring options, wood floors do not have a secret power to be excellent at anti-slipping!
 Some people might be put off by the possible lack of traction and grip (although, it is really not big of a problem, otherwise why are so many people still whole and alive, although they own a real wood floor for such a long time?!), especially on stairs.
-The sheer chances of slipping and skidding are not something you have to worry about, but if you really want to have the confidence to say that your wooden floors are the best at anything and everything, here are a few ideas how you can boost wood’s anti-slipping power and still enjoy a beautiful and unique wooden floor.
+The sheer chances of slipping and skidding are not something you have to worry about, but if you really want to have the confidence to say that your wooden floors are the best at anything and everything, here are a few ideas on how you can boost wood’s anti-slipping power and still enjoy a beautiful and unique wooden floor.

 Non-skid clear tape